 The album’s title track is an another unlikely collaboration as Stephen Fry has his services called upon to do a voice over on this slice of off kilter neo funk groove with great shuffling drums and prominent bass.
 Fry’s hypnotic vocal attempts to deliver the tall order of coming up with an actual fifty words for snow.
 Of course the polymath is the right man for the job and his love of language and the quark, strangeness and charm of words and rich certainty of tone is fully explored here as Bush’s lower mixed voice, again cranked through the Leslie speakers counts down Fry’s list demanding, ‘let me hear your fifty words for snow’ as the quizzical Fry intones the increasingly weird phrases for the white stuff back at her.

 The album ends with ‘Among Angels’, which, instead of going for obvious crescendo sees Kate Bush going back to the piano for a mood piece and delivering the starkest piece of the whole record.

 Her voice hangs beautifully onto the melody and has a slight crack and croak to it that send shivers down your spine before soaring off into that vocal that she is so famous for as she exposes the doubts and fears that exist in everyone’s soul.

 Mind-blowingly open and eerily emotional it’s the perfect ending to an album that has been a stunning trip and a work of pure genius and perhaps the best of her career.

 Kate Bush was always going to be an artist that got better with age, not tied into the tedious teenage concept of pop she is a real artist who bears her soul and is not afraid to dig deep and take risks.

-This is a masterwork that takes no easy options and takes a real effort to explore.
+This is a deep midwinter masterwork where frosty wind makes moan that takes no easy options.

 An important work that defines genius.